Q. What Is Auto Insurance?

 A poor credit score can alert an insurer of financial trouble.
 If there is a chance that you may miss premium payments, an insurer may decide that you are too risky to insure.

 Auto insurance is not an application for credit, so while insurance companies check your credit to determine your responsibility and financial security, they are not extending credit.
 A credit check for an auto insurance quote is called a “soft pull,” and it does not affect your credit rating.

 Do Auto Insurance Companies Check Driving History?

-An insurance company may check your driving record when you are looking for a new policy, renewing your existing policy or modifying the policy by adding a new driver or additional vehicle.
+An insurance company may check your driving record when you are looking for a new policy, renewing your existing policy, or modifying the policy by adding a new driver or additional vehicle.

-If you have a record that includes tickets, accidents or points on your license, these factors indicate to the insurance company that there is a higher risk of paying a claim.
-In order to compensate for that, the company may charge a higher premium than someone with a clean driving record.
+If you have a record that includes tickets, accidents, or points on your license, these factors indicate to the insurance company that there is a higher risk of paying a claim.
+In order to compensate for that, the company may charge you a higher premium than someone with a clean driving record.

 Do Auto Insurance Companies Share Information?

 When you make an insurance claim or begin the process to switch insurance companies, information about your claims history is placed into a national loss-underwriting database.
 That information can be accessed by all insurance companies that are considering insuring you.

 However, insurance companies do not share your personal information directly with each other.
 The information included in the claims database is not shared, per se, but it is available for all companies to find.

 Most policies provide the same coverage for a rental car that you have for your personal vehicle, unless the rental is being used for business purposes.